HARPLab/DReyeVR/README.md

 If you have questions, hopefully our [F.A.Q. wiki page](https://github.com/HARPLab/DReyeVR/wiki/Frequently-Asked-Questions) and [issues page](https://github.com/HARPLab/DReyeVR/issues?q=is%3Aissue+is%3Aclosed) can answer some of them.

 **IMPORTANT:** Currently DReyeVR only supports Carla versions: [0.9.13](https://github.com/carla-simulator/carla/tree/0.9.13) with Unreal Engine 4.26
-- (upcoming DReyeVR versions will support the newer Carla versions)

 ## Highlights
 ### Ego Vehicle